crit308/ai_tutor_monorepo/vision.md

 export const inspectWhiteboardTool = createTool({
   name: "inspect_whiteboard",
-  description: "Get a comprehensive overview of the current whiteboard.
-Returns a visual screenshot and a structured list of all objects, their properties, and text content.
-Use this as your primary way to 'see' the board before making any changes.",
+  description: "Returns ONLY the screenshot URL string for the current whiteboard.
+After receiving this URL, the assistant must send a follow-up message that embeds the image using the image_url content type so the Vision model can analyze it.",
   args: z.object({
     sessionId: z.string().describe("The ID of the current session."), }),